 - 1. Measure of Quality.
 The records of all students enrolled each semester will be reviewed and evaluated at the end of each semester.
 Full time students and part time students will be considered to be achieving satisfactory progress and be in "Good Standing" if they earn a cumulative 2.0 grade point average or higher (on a 4.0 scale). - 2.
 Academic Probation.
-Students who do not achieve satisfactory progress (cumulative minimum GPA of 2.0) will be placed on Academic Probation for the next long semester (note: both summer sessions are considered equivalent to one long semester).
+Students who do not achieve satisfactory progress (cumulative minimum G.P.A. of 2.0) will be placed on Academic Probation for the next long semester (Note: both summer sessions are considered equivalent to one long semester).
 Students on Academic Probation are also on "attendance probation" and are expected to attend every class unless hindered by circumstances beyond their control.
 No unexcused absences or "cuts" are allowed.
 Such "cuts" may result in immediate suspension from classes.
+In addition, students on academic probation are required to meet with an advisor or counselor to complete an enrollment contract.
+In addition, students on academic probation may be limited to a maximum of 16 semester credit hours.
 (Note: Students on Academic Probation are not allowed to enroll in on-line courses.) - 3.
 Academic Suspension.
-Students who are on academic probation and fail to achieve minimum cumulative GPA of 2.0 or higher during the next term will be placed on Academic Suspension (suspended from enrollment for the next long semester).
+Students who are on academic probation and fail to achieve minimum cumulative G.P.A. of 2.0 or higher during the next term will be placed on Academic Suspension (suspended from enrollment for the next long semester).
 A student may appeal this action through the Student Affairs Committee if there are extenuating circumstances which might alter the suspension status.
-After serving a on-semester suspension these students will be eligible to re-enter on academic probation. - 4.
+After serving a one-semester suspension these students will be eligible to re enter on academic probation. - 4.
 Continued Academic Probation.
-Continued probation instead of suspension will be in effect for students who fail to achieve the cumulative 2.0 GPA.
-When these students attain the cumulative minimum of 2.0 or higher GPA, they will be in "Good Standing". - 5.
+Continued probation instead of suspension will be in effect for students who fail to achieve the cumulative 2.0 G.P.A., but who attain a 2.0 G.P.A. or higher in the current semester.
+When these students attain the cumulative minimum of 2.0 or higher G.P.A., they will be in "Good Standing." - 5.
 Re-entry.
-Students who have been on Suspension may re-enter on Academic Probation.
-If they fail to meet the minimum requirements as indicated, they will be placed on Academic Suspension for one calendar year.
-After one year the student may be admitted on Academic Probation.
-Should the student still not meet the minimum requirements, he/she will be place on Academic Suspension again for a calendar year and may be re-admitted only upon approval of the Director of Admissions and appropriate Dean.
+Students who have been on suspension may re-enter on academic probation.
+If they fail to meet the minimum requirements as indicated, they will be placed on academic suspension for one calendar year.
+After one year the student may be admitted on academic probation.
+Should the student still not meet the minimum requirements, he/she will be placed on academic suspension again for a calendar year and may be re-admitted only upon approval of the Director of Admissions and the appropriate dean.